 Printing and Publishing 101: Why Invoice Financing is the Hot New Kid on the Block

-Printing and publishing are highly specialised industries, and this means they have highly specialised financial needs.
+Printing and publishing are highly specialized industries, and this means they have highly specialized financial needs.
 As with almost every commercial sector at the moment, the recession has occasioned a cull of businesses, so that only the leanest, meanest, and most ambitious have survived.
 Those trading in such an environment simply can’t afford to stand still, and this means that borrowing has become something of a necessity for the average enterprise.

 So how could printing and publishing finance help you?